 Sacred Dialog Another universal basis of shamanism is the concept of anima (spirit, life force, chi) that is manifested in trees, germs, people, wind and all that is.
 For us there are no “inanimate objects;“ Cedars and Maples are tree people, grandmother tree and archetypal beings with whom we dialogue without the need for an intermediary.
 This is why we say that the shaman can connect directly to collective knowledge without being limited by belief or faith.
 This capacity for direct experience is universal and teachable.

-Rising Fire Shamans, Elle Rosenthal and Rosemary Beam are powerful healers, teachers and workshop facilitators working in the Peruvian tradition.
+Rising Fire Shamans are powerful healers, teachers and workshop facilitators working in the Peruvian tradition.
 Rising Fire blends energy medicine with psychological process and skills training.
 Learn more about our unique feeling methodology and find out how Rising Fire Shamanism can help you find balance in your life.